WIV’s head of Bat Virus Infection and Immunization, was researching “the

 emphasized the fact that this chimeric virus “grows remarkably well” in human

-cells, adding that “If the virus escaped, nobody
+“If the virus escaped, nobody

-could predict the trajectory,” link to nature.com.
+could predict the trajectory,”

 honestcreditguy